thedavidmeister/cljs-i18n/README.md

 `i18n.locale/valid-locale?`

-Takes a string and returns `true` if it looks like an ISO locale.
+Takes a string and returns `true` if it looks like a locale we might support.

 `i18n.locale/fix-locale`

-Takes a string and attempts to hammer it into an ISO locale.
+Takes an invalid locale string and attempts to hammer it into an ISO locale.

 `i18n.locale/supported-locale`